qiscus/qiscus-sdk-rest/README.md

 ```

-# Webhook
+# Webhooks

 Webhooks make it super easy to build on top of Qiscus SDK.
 They are user-defined callbacks.
 They are triggered by events -- in this case, messages from customers and businesses.
-When the event occurs, the webhook will make a call to the URI it’s configured to.
+When the event occurs, the webhook will make a http(s) call to the URI it’s configured to.

 ## on post message

 Webhooks on post message being triggered either from sdk client side or from REST API

 ```
-PROTOCOL : HTTP
+PROTOCOL : HTTPS
 VERB : POST
 ```

 payload being send to your endpoint is below

 ```